Gathering plenty of information is required in scope 3 calculation

 Cost of scope 3 calculation

 Calculating Scope 3 emissions can pose financial burdens for organizations, as it requires time and resources.
 To accurately collect and analyze data, organizations may need to invest in new systems and processes or hire additional staff.
-However, Scope 3 emission calculation is becoming a requirement for a large number of companies, so it is worth preparing for Scope 3 anyway.
+However, Scope 3 emission calculation is becoming a requirement for a large number of companies.
+Therefore it is worth preparing for Scope 3 anyway.

 One potential solution to these challenges is to leverage the right tools and technologies to automate data collection and analysis as much as possible.
 For example, by integrating accurate and updated emission factors directly into existing systems, organizations can avoid the need for transferring sensitive and large amounts of data outside of the company.
-To do this, however, it is first necessary to establish a calculation boundary and identify the emission sources that are relevant for the company.
+To do this, however, it is necessary to first establish a calculation boundary.
+Identifying the emission sources that are relevant for the company must also be conducted before the integration.
 It is therefore worth starting by carrying out a scope 3 calculation at least once.
 It can also provide valuable insights into areas of the business that may not have been considered in detail before.
 For example, this can lead to more efficient practices and cost savings.

 Do you want to hear more about our services?